BoaN235/hephaestus-3D-printer/LOG.md

 - Fixed multiple errors and finalized some parts of the design, including the hotend and extruder setup (Ender 3 hotend chosen for cost-effectiveness).

-- Finalized the z-axis, airflow areas, and additional parts for the design.
+- fixed the z-axis, airflow areas, and added additional cheaper parts for the design.
 ![image](https://github.com/user-attachments/assets/a2535de6-c940-46b8-b84a-d7ae3bfd1776)
 ## BOM
 Day 17 - 23